April The Giraffe Baby Name: Animal Adventure Park Official Name Contest Has Fans Buzzing, Top Name Odds

 April the Giraffe has finally given birth, and now fans of the lovable giraffe are starting to speculate at what the newborn calf’s name will be.
-After months of speculation, waiting and watching by millions of online viewers, April gave birth to her baby boy earlier this morning leaving the big question as to what will be the little guy’s name.
+After months of speculation, waiting, and watching by millions of online viewers, April gave birth to her baby “boy” earlier this morning leaving the big question as to what will be the little guy’s name.

 Well, interestingly enough, fans of April the Giraffe can have a say in naming the newborn calf, and help a great cause in doing so, but first, here is the quick recap of today’s events.